 It was on a regular Saturday morning grocery shopping trip to Kroger when I lost my five-year old daughter Haylie in the health food section.
 She was obsessed with those kid-sized carts, banging one round and round the short aisles of the natural foods section, and I dropped a box of something into it each time she made a lap past me as I stood there meticulously reading the labels on everything, a new obsession of my own.

 One of the first things I learned about treating Haylie’s brain injury was that nutrition was very important, and that I was going to have to clean up her diet.
 I had already come a long way from my college days, when I subsisted almost entirely on pretzels, diet coke, and camel lights.
 I had found all-natural peanut butter and organic baby food on my own.
-But now, the changes proposed by The Institutes for the Achievement of Human Potential were taking me to a whole new level in my understanding of food and what it does to the body and brain.
+But now, the changes proposed necessary for her neurological rehabilitation were taking me to a whole new level in my understanding of food and what it does to the body and brain.

 “Haylie,” I commanded, “come here, please.”